High Frequency Matters: Uncertainty Guided Image Compression with Wavelet Diffusion: Proposed Method

-\textbf{High Frequency Condition Generation} The naive way to apply wavelet diffusion in high frequency prediction is to directly corrupt high frequency with additive Gaussian noise in the forward process and then learn to reverse it in the sampling phase, taking reconstructed low frequency $x_{l}$ as the condition to guide the reverse diffusion process, as the similar way in~\cite{jiang2023low,shang2024resdiff}.
-Nonetheless, low frequency cannot guide the conditional diffusion to generate satisfactory predicted high frequency as expected, since utilizing the low frequency as the condition would enforce the diffusion model to generate an image that resembles low frequency rather than high frequency as will be illustrated in Fig.\ref{x_l_guide}.
+\textbf{Low-to-High Frequency Translator.} The aim of our low-to-high frequency translator is not to reconstruct the original high frequency components exactly, but rather to produce a synthetic high-frequency that captures the spatial layout and directional characteristics of the original high-frequency content.
+This synthetic high-frequency serves as a strong, structure-aware condition for the subsequent wavelet diffusion model.
+In predictive coding paradigm, the decoder has no access to the original high frequency, and reconstructed low-frequency is the only information available at the decoder side.
+A naive approach would condition the diffusion process directly on reconstructed low frequency $\hat{x}_{l}$, as the similar way in~\cite{jiang2023low,shang2024resdiff}.
+Nonetheless, this is suboptimal as reconstructed low frequency encodes only coarse, low-resolution semantics and lacks high frequency priors needed to guide texture and edge synthesis.
+Consequently, the diffusion model tends to produce outputs that resemble the smooth structure of low-frequency, failing to recover fine details, as will be illustrated in Fig.\ref{x_l_guide}.

-To derive conditions that encapsulate high frequency details for wavelet diffusion, we investigate the correlation between the wavelet low frequency and high frequency sub-bands.
-We present the tree structure diagram of the wavelet decomposition to provide a clearer illustration of the sub-bands correlations in Fig.\ref{fig:wavelet-decom-abc}.
-Inspired by the inter-band correlations of wavelet sub-bands, we design a high frequency condition generation module to convert the reconstructed low frequency \textit{$\hat{x}_{l}$} into refined high frequency \textit{$\bar{x}_{h}$} as the condition for wavelet conditional diffusion, i.e., $\bar{x}_{h}=G_{\psi}\left(\hat{x}_{l}\right)$,where $G_{\psi}$ is a neural network described in the Appendix.
+To derive wavelet diffusion conditions that encapsulate high frequency details from the reconstructed low frequency, we investigate the correlation between the wavelet low frequency and high frequency sub-bands.
+As is shown in Fig.\ref{fig:wavelet-decom-abc}, the red boxes highlight strong inter-band correlations, demonstrating that structural information in the low-frequency LL band is spatially aligned with details in the high-frequency bands.
+Inspired by the inter-band correlations of wavelet sub-bands, we design a low-to-high frequency translator to map the reconstructed low frequency \textit{$\hat{x}_{l}$} to synthetic high frequency \textit{$\bar{x}_{h}$}, which serves as the condition of the conditional diffusion.
+The frequency translator $G_{\psi}$ is formulated as $\bar{x}_{h}=G_{\psi}\left(\hat{x}_{l}\right)$, where $G_{\psi}$ is a U-Net-like CNN with localized receptive fields.
+The network implementation details are shown in Fig\ref{fig:Frequency_conversion}.
+The encoder consists of four downsampling stages, each with two $3 \times 3$ convolutional layers and a $2 \times 2$ maximum pooling layer, while the decoder mirrors this structure with deconvolution and feature splicing layers.